axiom-crypto/axiom-sdk-client/readme.md

 # @axiom-crypto/client

-This repository is split into 3 components:
+This repository is split into 4 components:

 - `client`: Contains the Axiom CLI interface and developer-facing AxiomCircuit exports
 - `circuit`: Handles lower-level interface with Wasm circuit libraries
 - `harness`: Test harness for `client`
+- `react`: Axiom component and hook for proving circuits in React/Next.js dApps

 ## Convenience scripts

 - `pnpm local`: Updates each package's dependencies in this repository to local links
-- `pnpm versions`: Updates the version number for each package's dependencies in this repository to versions declared in their respective package.json's version value
+- `pnpm remote`: Updates the version number for each package's dependencies in this repository to versions declared in their respective package.json's version value
+- `pnpm versions <versionNumber>`: Updates all versions in each repository to `versionNumber`
-- `pnpm publish-all`: Publishes all packages in sequential order: `circuit`, `client`, then `harness`
+- `pnpm publish-all`: Publishes all packages in sequential order: `circuit`, `client`, `harness`, `react`